 There are a couple of compromises compared to the iPhone XS, iPhone XS Max and newer iPhone 11 series - it has an aluminium core rather than stainless steel, an LCD display rather than OLED, and just the one camera lens rather than a pair but otherwise, it offers a lot.

 - Six colour options: white, black, blue, yellow, coral and (Product) Red

 - All glass and aluminium design

 - Single-lens camera on rear

 - IP67 rated

 The iPhone XR features the same design language as its more premium siblings, with an all-glass back and a notched screen dominating the front.
-It delivers this with an aluminium frame, making it slightly thicker than the more expensive models - although the thickness isn't noticeable in the hand, only that it's a smaller device than the XS Max and 11 Pro Max - and it has a slightly lower IP rating too at IP67.
+It delivers this with an aluminium frame, making it slightly thicker than the more expensive models - although the thickness isn't noticeable in the hand.
+It has a slightly lower water resistance rating at IP67 rather than IP68.

-There is a single lens camera on the rear, while hidden beneath the glass cover is wireless charging.
+There's a single-lens camera on the rear, while hidden beneath the rear glass cover is wireless charging.
 Like its predecessors, the iPhone XR is compatible with Qi wireless chargers.
-If you prefer the speed and convenience of wired then there's still the Lightning port on board for at-the-plug charging - that's default anyway, as there's no wireless charger included in the box.
+If you prefer the speed and convenience of wired then there's still the Lightning port on board for at-the-plug charging - that's the default anyway, as there's no wireless charger included in the box.

 The iPhone XR is likely to appeal most to users of older iPhones who are looking to upgrade.
-By comparison this more colourful iPhone is a huge step forward.
-The buttons and large bezel have gone, giving you more phone for the form factor.
+By comparison, the buttons and large bezel have gone, giving you more phone for the form factor.